About Us

 Idali Rodriguez

-Intake and Administrative Coordinator, CPLP
+Intake Specialist, CPLP

 Idali holds a B.A. in Cultural Anthropology and minored in Political Science and Legal Studies.
 Idali first started with us as an intern during the Spring semester of 2022.
 She is now working diligently to provide resources and connect tenants to the appropriate legal support.
 She is passionate about social justice topics and hopes to one day become an attorney.
 Idali was most recently a fellow of the Law School Yes We Can Program.